49 Camberwell Grove

 - John Eger, Harriet Paterson, 2016

-The House was bought from the previous owner, Dick Cooper by Interior Designer, Harriet Paterson and her partner, Warren Bramley, CEO of design studio, four23, in December 2013.
+The House was bought from the previous owner, Dick Cooper by Interior Designer, Harriet Paterson and her partner, Warren Bramley, a Creative Director, in December 2013.

 In 2009, Mr Cooper, working in tandem with architect John Eger, had remodelled the whole house, creating a unique, individual eco House behind a Georgian façade.